Frequently Asked Questions

 Pending the granting of membership, the permittee is issued an AQTIS 514 IATSE permit allowing him or her to work on productions under the union's jurisdiction and under the terms of an AQTIS 514 IATSE collective agreement.

-You must pay your annual dues to complete the process of becoming a member and not have to pay for permits anymore.
+You must complete the Initiation to Community Life course then pay your annual dues to complete the process of becoming a member and not have to pay for permits anymore.
 The permits are not refundable.
 It is therefore important to contact AQTIS 514 IATSE and pay your annual dues as soon as you have accumulated the necessary credits and taken the required training.

 A permittee